 - Using a WebViewer component

-This tutorial assumes you are familiar with the basics of App Inventor-- using the Component Designer to build a user interface, and using the Blocks Editor to specify the app's behavior.
+This tutorial assumes you are familiar with the basics of App Inventor, including using the Component Designer to build a user interface, and using the Blocks Editor to specify the app's behavior.
 If you are not familiar with the basics, try stepping through some of the basic tutorials before continuing.

 IF YOU DOWNLOAD THE SOURCE CODE you will need to supply your own API KEY, your own Table ID, and your own TABLE URL in the global variables in the blocks editor.
 This source code will not work without these additions.

 Creating your own Fusion Table

 Creating your own Fusion Tables is as easy as creating a Google document.

 - On the web, login to your Gmail account or any other Google service (e.g., Drive, YouTube).

-- Go to Google Drive and click the red Create button, you will see Fusion Table in the list of choices.
-Click Fusion Table.
-(If you do not see Fusion Table in the Google Drive Create menu, click Connect more apps.
-Scroll down until you find Fusion Table and click on it.
-Click the + Connect button, then click ok.
-Now, when you click on the Create button, Fusion Table should appear.
+- Go to Google Drive and click the red New button and navigate to More.
+Select Google Fusion Tables in the list of choices.
+(If you do not see Google Fusion Tables in the menu, click +Connect more apps.
+Scroll down until you find Fusion Tables and hover over it.
+Click the + Connect button, then click OK.
+Now, when you click the New button, Fusion Tables should appear.
 If not, then you may need to contact your school's network administrator.
 See Troubleshooting section at the bottom of this page.)

 - You will be given a few different options for the new table.
-Select Create an empty table.
+Select Create empty table.

 - You will see that the new table automatically comes with four columns.
-Change the column names for your Pizza app by going to Edit > Change Columns.You'll rename the four default columns to Date (type=Date), Name (type=Text), Pizza (type=Text), Drink (type=Text).
+Change the column names for your pizza party app by going to Edit > Change Columns.You'll rename the four default columns to Date (type=Date), Name (type=Text), Pizza (type=Text), Drink (type=Text).
 Click save and then add a fifth column by going to the Edit > Add Column.
-Name this fifth column Comment (type=Text). .
+Name this fifth column Comment (type=Text).